Azure/aks-engine/docs/kubernetes/windows.md

 ![Image of Kubernetes cluster on azure with Windows](../images/kubernetes-windows.png)

-These parts were all automatically created using the Azure Resource Manager template created by ACS-Engine:
+These parts were all automatically created using the Azure Resource Manager template created by AKS Engine:

 1. **Master Components** - The master runs the Kubernetes scheduler, api server, and controller manager.
 Port 443 is exposed for remote management with the kubectl cli.
 2. **Linux Nodes** - the Kubernetes nodes run in an availability set.
 Azure load balancers are dynamically added to the cluster depending on exposed services.